The

 Chemical

-form can get into the air and cause havoc.
-Stay indoors or leave the
+can get into the air and cause havoc.
+Stay indoors or leave the affected

-affected area immediately.
+area immediately.
 Wear a respirator.
-Run your air purifier
+Run your air purifier continuously.

-continuously.
 Do not turn on anything that sucks air from outside.
-A
+A bathroom exhaust

-Bleach decontaminates most chemicals, and peroxide is almost as good.
+decontaminates most chemicals, and peroxide is almost as good.
+Physical

-Physical removal with soapy water will do in a pinch (adding baking
+removal with soapy water will do in a pinch (adding baking soda to the

 Firefighting chemicals cover